Skip to main content

 Must-Try Dishes: Sushi and sashimi party platter, Salmon lover’s combo, Assorted roll combo

-What makes it special: A small counter spot turning out high-value sushi and sashimi platters for takeout.
+What Makes it Special: A small counter spot turning out high-value sushi and sashimi platters for takeout.

 Yoi Sushi Japanese sits just off Main Street and offers a broad menu of rolls, nigiri, and cooked Japanese comfort dishes in a casual dining room.
 Locals treat it as a dependable weeknight sushi solution with the option to go heavier on rolls or simple sashimi.